frankjlin16/pathfinding-visualizer/README.md

 ## Pathfinding Visualizer

-This is a visualizer for multiple pathfinding algorithms.
-In essence, a pathfinding algorithm seeks to find the shortest path between two points.
-Additionally, this visualizer uses a recursive division algorithm to procedurally generate maze structures.
-As a result, navigational obstacles are introduced to the pathfinding algorithms, somewhat simulating a map application navigating the obstacles of a complex highway system or puzzling urban sprawls.
+This web-app visualizes algorithms that seek to find the shortest path between two points and employs recursive division to procedurally generate maze structures.
+Consequently, maze structures act as navigational obstacles for the pathfinding algorithms, somewhat simulating a map application navigating the obstacles of a complex highway system or puzzling urban sprawls.

 ## Motivation